This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 All minor versions of NumPy released in the 24 months prior to the project, and at minimum the last three minor versions.

-python_requires variable should be set to the minimum
+requires-python key should be set to the minimum

 supported version of Python.
 Minimum Python and NumPy version support should be